Boa Vista, Cape Verde

-Boa Vista (Portuguese for "good view"), also written as Boavista, is a desert-like island that belongs to the Cape Verde Islands.
+Boa Vista (Portuguese for "good view"), sometimes incorrectly spelled Boavista, is a desert-like island that belongs to the Cape Verde Islands.
 At 631.1 km2, it is the third largest island of the Cape Verde archipelago.

 The island of Boa Vista is closer to the African continent than all the other islands in Cape Verde, being the easternmost island of all.
 The distance between Boa Vista and Senegal is only 450 km.
 The capital of Boa Vista, Sal Rei, is located in the north-western part of the island.
 Boa Vista is mainly known for its beaches, turtles and traditional music.

 Geography

 Boa Vista is the third largest island after Santo Antão and Santiago, with an area of 631.1 square kilometres.
 It is situated south of Sal and north of Maio.
 The island is generally flat, but it has numerous hills like Monte Estância (the highest point of the island at 387 m), Monte Santo António, Rocha Estância, Morro de Areia, Morro Negro, Monte Caçador, Pico Forcado and Monte Vigia.

 Boa Vista is famous for its large beaches like Atalanta, Cabral, Chaves, Ervatão, Gatas, Santa Mónica and Varandinha.
 Its northernmost point is Ponta do Sol; its westernmost point Ponta Varandinha.
 Its main river is the Ribeira do Rabil, which has the largest basin area of all Cape Verde at 199 km2.
 Boa Vista is also notable for its desert Deserto de Viana and its dune fields.
 Boa Vista is surrounded by a number of uninhabited islets, the largest of which is Ilhéu de Sal Rei.